xolvio/cleaner/README.md

 resetDatabase only resets your database when it is executed inside a debugOnly environment.

-You can clear your database with `resetDatabase`.
+You can clear your database with `resetDatabase(options, callback)`.
 It works on both the client and the server.

 #### 1.3